MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/investigate-anomaly-alerts.md

 **Learning period**

-Establishing a new user's activity pattern requires an initial learning period of seven days during which alerts are not triggered for any new locations.
+Establishing a new user's activity pattern requires an initial learning period of seven days during which alerts aren't triggered for any new locations.

 **TP**, **B-TP**, or **FP**?

 1. **TP**: If you're to confirm that the deletions were unauthorized.

     **Recommended action**: Suspend the user, reset their password, and scan all devices for malicious threats.
 Review all user activity for other indicators of compromise and explore the scope of impact.
-1. **FP**: If after your investigation, you're able to confirm that the administrator was authorized to perform these deletion activities.
+1. **FP**: If, after your investigation, you're able to confirm that the administrator was authorized to perform these deletion activities.

     **Recommended action**: Dismiss the alert.